Bangladesh Nationalist Party: Predecessors

-JaGoDal
+Jatiyatabadi Ganatantrik Dal

-On 22 February 1978, a new party, Jatiyatabadi Ganatantrik Dal (JaGoDal), was formed with Justice Abdus Sattar as the coordinator.
+On 22 February 1978, a new party, Jatiyatabadi Ganatantrik Dal (JAGODAL), was formed with Justice Abdus Sattar as the coordinator.
 Most of the prominent figures were from the advisory council that was running the country at that time.
-JAGODAL was the first attempt to create a platform for the country's nationalists.
+It was the first attempt to create a platform for the country's nationalists.
 Major General (retd) M. Majid ul Haq, Professor Syed Ali Ahsan, Shamsul Alam Chowdhury, A.Z.M.
 Enayetullah Khan, M. Hamidullah Khan, Jakaria Chowdhury, Professor Dr. M. R. Khan, and Saifur Rahman were prominent figures.
 JAGODAL was dissolved on 28 August 1978 to consolidate its membership under the Jatiyatabadi Front.

 Jatiyatabadi Front

-On 1 May 1978, the Jatiyatabadi Front or Nationalist Front was formed with Ziaur Rahman as the front's chief, which JAGODAL joined soon after its formation.
+On 1 May 1978, the Jatiyatabadi Front or Nationalist Front was formed with Ziaur Rahman as the front's chief, and JAGODAL joined soon after its formation.
 A major portion of NAP (Bhashani) joined the front as well with Mashiur Rahman.
-The election symbol of NAP (Bhashani), sheaf of paddy, would become the symbol of the BNP.
+The election symbol of NAP (Bhashani), a sheaf of paddy, would become the symbol of the BNP.
 Shah Azizur Rahman with some of his colleagues from Muslim League.
-Kazi Zafar Ahmed and a faction of United Peoples Party, Maulana Matin with his Labour Party, and minority leader Rashraj Mandal with Tafsili Jati Federation also joined.
+Kazi Zafar Ahmed and a faction of the United Peoples Party, Maulana Matin with his Labour Party, and minority leader Rashraj Mandal with Tafsili Jati Federation also joined.

 Ziaur Rahman was their candidate for the presidential election of 3 June 1978.
-Ziaur Rahman won the election, defeating M. A. G. Osmani of Ganatantrik Oikya Jote (United Democratic Alliance) which was backed by the Bangladesh Awami League.
+Ziaur Rahman won the election, defeating M. A. G. Osmani of Ganatantrik Oikya Jote (United Democratic Alliance), which was backed by the Bangladesh Awami League.

 Establishment

-After the presidential election of 1978, the Bangladesh Nationalist Party (BNP) was established on 1 September.
+The Bangladesh Nationalist Party (BNP) was established on 1 September.
 The newly established party soon emerged as a "hotchpotch" of leftists, rightists, opportunists, and Pakistan-era establishmenterians.

 The constitution of the party was drafted within 21 days of the formation with 76 members with Ziaur Rahman as the chief convener, M. Hamidullah Khan as the Executive Secretary and Dr. A. Q. M. Badruddoza Chowdhury was appointed as the Secretary-General.

 During this time, it attracted a large pool of supporters and activists who joined the newly formed student wing and youth wing.
 After the formation of the government, the first executive committee of the party was declared.
 A national standing committee was formed as the highest decision-making forum of the party with 12 members.

-A youth wing was formed in September 1978 which was named Bangladesh Jatiotabadi Jubo Dal with Abul Kashem as its chief convener.
+A youth wing was formed in September 1978, which was named Bangladesh Jatiotabadi Jubo Dal with Abul Kashem as its chief convener.
 The Dhaka unit convener was Saifur Rahman.
 Within a couple of months, the central executive committee of Jubo Dal was declared with Abul Kashem and Saifur Rahman as the President and general secretary respectively.
 Mirza Abbas became the Dhaka unit President with Kamruzzaman Ayat Ali as the Secretary-General.